awesome-astra/docs/docs/pages/develop/sdk/astra-vector-client-java.md

 - [x] **Install Java Development Kit (JDK) 11++**

-Use [java reference documentation](https://www.oracle.com/java/technologies/downloads/) targetting your operating system to install a Java Development Kit.
-You can then validate your installation with the following command.
+Use the [java reference documentation](https://www.oracle.com/java/technologies/downloads/)  to install a Java Development Kit (JDK) tailored for your operating system.
+After installation, you can validate your setup with the following command:

 ```bash
 java --version
 ```

 - [x] **Install Apache Maven (3.9+) or Gradle**

-Samples and tutorials have been designed with `Apache Maven`.
-Use the [reference documentation](https://maven.apache.org/install.html) top install maven validate your installation with
+Samples and tutorials are designed to be used with `Apache Maven`.
+Follow the instructions in the [reference documentation](https://maven.apache.org/install.html) to install Maven.
+To validate your installation, use the following command:

 ```bash
 mvn -version